artur1993/b2bvUoP_kalkulator/README.md

 - **Internationalized PDF Reports**: The generated PDF report is fully translated into the language selected in the UI (English or Polish).
 - **Advanced PDF Report**: Generate a comprehensive, multi-page PDF report with a professional design, including:
     - **Executive Summary & Risk Analysis**: High-level insights and risk assessment.
+    - **Detailed Insurance Section**: A dedicated section in the advanced report that breaks down the selected B2B insurance package.
+It details each active module, its coverage level, specific details (e.g., sum insured), a direct comparison to UoP standards, and the monthly cost, providing a clear and transparent view of the protection being purchased.
     - **Narrative Calculation Methodology**: A clear, step-by-step "waterfall" breakdown of how the final B2B net income is calculated.
     - **Advanced Charts**: Includes a bar chart for overall comparison and a waterfall chart visualizing the B2B cash flow.
     - **B2B Checklist**: A practical checklist for individuals transitioning to a B2B contract.